odoo/documentation/iot/devices/payment_terminal.rst

 documentation <https://www.odoo.com/documentation/user/12.0/iot.html>`__.

 Once the IoT Box is up and running, you’ll need to link your payment terminal to your PoS.
-Open the Point of Sale app and go to Configuration
+Open the Point of Sale app and go to *Configuration
-> Point of Sale.
+> Point of Sale*.
 Select a PoS, tick the IoT Box Device option and select your payment terminal.

 .. image:: media/payment_terminal_01.png